michaelficarra/MooTools-StringScanner/README.md

 	ss.matched()		// null

 ### peek(len)
-Returns *len* characters after the scan pointer, or the rest of the string, whichever is shorter.
+Returns *len* characters after the scan pointer, or the rest of the String, whichever is shorter.

 	ss.reset()			// #<StringScanner 0/13 @ "abc12...">
 	ss.scan(/.*d/)		// "abc123 d"